keithgroup/mbGDML/docs/source/index.rst

    :align: center

 Using high levels of quantum chemistry (e.g., coupled cluster) dramatically limits the amount of calculations one can reasonably perform.
-`Gradient domain machine learning (GDML) <http://quantum-machine.org/gdml/>`_ is one example of a ML force field designed to be data efficient---only requiring hundreds of training data points.
+`Gradient-domain machine learning (GDML) <http://quantum-machine.org/gdml/>`_ is one example of a ML force field designed to be data efficient---only requiring hundreds of training data points.
 GDML accomplishes this by learning the fundamental relationship between a geometry and its atomic forces instead of its energy.

 .. figure:: images/gdml-concept.png